Undack/ir2mqtt/README.md

 4. Point any IR remote at the device and press a button.

 <img src="images/Untitled.jpg" alt="Point any IR remote at the device and press a button" width="600"/>
-*Figure 6: Triggering the receiver*

 5. On the web interface, on the left side table You’ll see the pin changing state, and on the right you'll see the same reported to the console.

 <img src="images/Screenshot 2025-10-23 095155.png" alt="Detecting in the UI" width="600"/>
-*Figure 7: Detecting in the UI*

 6. Note the pin name (e.g. P7, P6, P26).
 7. Copy that pin into the remote_receiver section of your main v12.yaml, under the field named number (make sure it is within the quotes, like "P9").